Design and Implementation of the Illinois Express Quantum Metropolitan Area Network: IEQNET Demonstrators

 The Q-LAN1 fiber-based experimental system, summarized in the diagram of Figure~\ref{fig:figure5}, allows us to demonstrate a quantum teleportation protocol in which a photonic qubit (provided by Alice) is interfered with one member of an entangled photon-pair (from Bob) and projected (by Charlie) onto a Bell-state whereby the state of Alice's qubit can be transferred to the remaining member of Bob's entangled photon pair.
 Up to 22 (11) km of single mode fiber is introduced between Alice and Charlie (Bob and Charlie), as well as up to another 11~km at Bob, depending on the experiment.
-All qubits are generated at a clock rate of 90 MHz, with all of their measurements collected using a data acquisition (DAQ) system.
+All qubits are generated at a clock rate of 90~MHz, with all of their measurements collected using a data acquisition (DAQ) system.
 The measured teleportation fidelities with and without the additional fiber are presented in Figure~\ref{fig:figure6}.
+The rates of the teleportation in the experiment are dependent on mean photon number of Alice's source.
+For a mean photon number of $\sim$0.01, the average rate of successful teleportation is $\sim$4 Hz without the fiber spools and $\sim$0.1 Hz with the full fiber.
 To illustrate network compatibility, teleportation is facilitated using semi-autonomous control, monitoring, and synchronization systems, with results collected using scalable acquisition hardware.
-Our system can be run remotely for several days without interruption and yield teleportation rates of a few Hz using the full length of fiber. \PGS{ The Q-LAN1 systems are identical to those utilized in~\cite{valivarthi2020teleportation}, with the DAB lab nodes being part of these original experiments.}Our qubits are also compatible with erbium-doped crystals, e.g. Er:Y2SiO5, that is used to develop quantum network devices like memories and transducers~\cite{miyazono2016coupling,welinski2019electron,lauritzen2010telecommunication}. \RV{The collaboration is currently working towards achieving teleportation rates appropriate for practical, real-world applications by increasing the clock rate from 90 MHz to 4 GHz.}
+Our system can be run remotely for several days without interruption.
+The Q-LAN1 systems are identical to those utilized in~\cite{valivarthi2020teleportation}, with the DAB lab nodes being part of these original experiments.
+Our qubits are also compatible with erbium-doped crystals, e.g. Er:Y2SiO5, that is used to develop quantum network devices like memories and transducers~\cite{miyazono2016coupling,welinski2019electron,lauritzen2010telecommunication}.
+The collaboration is currently working towards achieving teleportation rates appropriate for practical, real-world applications by increasing the clock rate from 90~MHz to 4~GHz.
+The improvement of rates in conjunction with integration of quantum memories will be crucial for the development of quantum repeaters.

-\subsubsection{Clock distribution}
+\subsubsection{Clock Distribution}